 Another of the reasons RS is so respected in the MRO industry, England explains, is because of the way the company has reacted to an ever more demanding customer base – and evolved its delivery options to match.
 “The mix of evolving technology and customers looking for more control over deliveries has influenced what we do,” says England.
 “The Internet of Things is becoming more readily available and we’re seeing that leading into the B2B space.

 “Our customers’ buying behaviour, whether it be an engineer or a buyer, is becoming more technological, so as a business we recognise that and we need to be making big steps to provide the services and solutions that our customers are looking for both now and in the future.”

 "We give customers confidence that if everything is going wrong and they need something urgently, RS will be the ones that can help "Peter Malpas, Regional Vice President for Northern Europe, RS Components

 One of the innovations RS has introduced is consolidated delivery, where multiple orders are placed through an eProcurement system by a customer and then all the items are combined in one delivery.
 One customer that has benefited from this option is Midlands-based control and automation systems manufacturer PP Control and Automation (PP).

-PP’s Purchasing Manager Martin Allen says: “The volume of orders that we place with RS made it necessary to look at how to reduce our number of transactions and create efficiencies in the procurement process.
+PP’s Commercial Manager Martin Allen says: “The volume of orders that we place with RS made it necessary to look at how to reduce our number of transactions and create efficiencies in the procurement process.